grapoza/vue-tree/docsrc/index.md

 ## Aria

 ARIA Accessibility recommendations have been implemented at a basic level.
-This means keyboard navigation follows ARIA recommendations, but the component has not been tested with a screen reader and, since many screen readers exhibit different behaviors for treeview controls anyway, it would be expected to fail articulation checks in many cases.
+This means keyboard navigation follows ARIA recommendations, but the component has not been tested with a screen reader and, since many screen readers exhibit different behaviors for tree view controls anyway, it would be expected to fail articulation checks in many cases.
 Additionally, some recommended keyboard controls are not implemented (e.g., Expand All Nodes, Type-ahead Focusing).
 When using the component, there are only a couple of things you need to know.

 ### Setting Key Bindings

-The keys used to navigate the treeview can be customized using the `customAriaKeyMap` prop of the TreeView component.
+The keys used to navigate the tree view can be customized using the `customAriaKeyMap` prop of the TreeView component.
 The value of the prop is an object, with each attribute named for a type of action and its value as an Array of integer key codes that trigger that action.

 | Attribute           | Description                                                                                            | Default value            |
 |:--------------------|:-------------------------------------------------------------------------------------------------------|:-------------------------|